AurelienB0/Deep-Convolutional-GAN-houseplants/README.md

-Tips that helped me train the capricious generator:
+Tips that helped me train the (very capricious and unstable) generator:
 - label smoothing
 - training the gen 3-5 times for each discriminator update
 - having the discriminator accuracy around 70%